wlv-rgcl/rgcl-blog/pages/honorary-members.md

 - <b>Dr Suresh Manandhar</b>, Honorary Chair in Artificial Intelligence, Madan Bhandari University of Science and Technology
 - <b>Prof María Teresa Martín Valdivia</b>, University of Jaen, Deputy Vice Chancellor (Vicerrectora)
 - <b>Prof Tony McEnery</b>, Distinguished Professor of University of Lancaster, Fellow of the Academy of Social Sciences and of the Royal Society of Arts, Ex Interim Chief Executive ESRC, Ex Director or Research ESRC, Ex-Director of Research AHRC
+- <b>Prof Johanna Monti</b>,Department of Literary, Linguistic and Comparative Studies at the University of Naples "L'Orientale"
 - <b>Prof Andrés Montoyo Guijarro</b>, University of Alicante, ex Dean of the School of Computer Science
 - <b>Prof Rafael Muñoz Guillena</b>, University of Alicante, ex Deputy Vice Chancellor (Vicerrector)
 - <b>Dr Rozane Rebechi</b>, Universidad Rio Grande do Sur